 While you can use the same general search techniques in both databases, be alert for differences in terms used.

-Sources: Indexes more than 2,500 journals.
+Sources: Indexes more than 2,400 peer-reviewed journals.

-Subject Headings: Education, Mobile, Psychology, Social Sciences (Psychology)
+Subject Headings: Psychology, Education, Social Sciences

-Subject Headings: Art & Architecture, Business, Education, English & Linguistics, General, Health, History, Humanities, Music, News, Philosophy & Religion, Psychology, Science, Social Sciences, Technology
+Subject Headings: Architecture and Planning, Business, Education, English, Literature and Languages, Health, Medicine, and Nursing, History and Culture, Music, News, Philosophy & Religion, Psychology, Science and Mathematics, Social Sciences, Technology

 For the example mentioned above (where we wanted to find an article that uses an escape extinction procedure along with a non-contingent reinforcement procedure), I decided to search in PsycInfo, putting quotation marks around each phrase to keep the words together.